lfmutton/herolevel_dioproject/README.md

 Go to your paste that you download it

-Put this command in your cmd
+Put this command in your cmd where your paste is located
 ```
 node <file name>
 ```